FunAndHelpfulDragon/python-Functions/docs/source/Modules/Check.rst

 Yes No Check (Version 2)
 ------------------------

-.. py:function:: check.getInput(input, type, *, y, n)
+.. py:function:: check.getInput(input, type, *, y, n, yA, nA)
     :noindex:

     The main function, but with arguments for a yes no check